 2. Statement of whether a court has upheld the use of each statute.
 If so, then cite example.

-We are unaware of any court decision upholding the use of 41 U.S.C. § 253b(m) as an exemption 3 statute.
+We are unaware of any court case regarding PBGC's use of 41 U.S.C. § 253b(m) as an exemption 3 statute.

 V. Initial FOIA/PA Access Requests